ChrisBaconWork/spacegame/README.md

 ## Assets

-I shamelessly stole the "assets" from google.
+The enemy ships were created in Blender.
 I created the music using an online synthesizer.